craftercms/docs/source/by-role/system-admin/installation.rst

    To install ``lsof`` for RedHat-based Linux distros: ``yum install lsof``

 #.
-The library ``libncurses5`` is required for the Authoring install and the restore script.
+The library ``libncurses5`` is required by the Authoring install due to the embedded MariaDB.
 You may get the following error when running an Authoring install or the restore script without the ``libncurses5`` library installed:

    .. code-block:: text